Virtual Meet the Midwives at BMC

 What is a Certified Nurse-Midwife (CNM)?

 Certified nurse-midwives are educated at the master’s degree level to provide women’s healthcare.
 They specialize in care during pregnancy, birth, and the postpartum period.
-They also provide family planning methods and routine healthcare for women.
+A midwife can also provide family planning methods and routine healthcare for women.
 Midwives believe pregnancy and birth can be normal and empowering events in the life of a woman.
 They strive to provide personalized, respectful care for each client.
 Read more about certified nurse-midwives and meet the team.

 What Does a Midwife Do?